statelyai/xstate/docs/guides/actors.md

 - For services, the current state is emitted.
 - For promises, the resolved value (or `undefined` if unfulfilled) is emitted.
 - For observables, the latest emitted value is emitted.
-- For callbacks, nothing is emitted.
+- For functions, nothing is emitted.

 :::